Quantum key distribution over noisy channels by the testing state method: Testing state method in different noisy channels

-In one Pauli channels, states suffer two of the four Pauli operators, one of which is I.
+In one-Pauli channels, states suffer two of the four Pauli operators, one of which is I.

 Let us assume that states suffer I with probability p and Z with probability 1-p.
 The procedures are exactly the same as above.
 However, partita $B_{2}$ can be saved, namely, Alice and Bob use $|\varphi\rangle_{AB_{1}}|+\rangle_{B_{3}}$ instead.
-This is because that they only need to test whether the states are affected by Z, which can be accomplished by partita $B_{3}$ only.
+This is because they only need to test whether the states are affected by Z, which can be accomplished by partita $B_{3}$ only.

-Other kinds of one Pauli channels can be analyzed exactly in the same way.
+Other kinds of one-Pauli channels can be analyzed exactly in the same way.
 If the states suffer I with probability p and X with probability 1-p, $B_{3}$ can be saved.
 And if the states suffer I with probability p and ZX with probability 1-p, either $B_{2}$ or $B_{3}$ can be saved.